facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

 Additional flags can be used for more specific purposes:

-### {{{TODO: revise this section onward.
-Convert all existing flags, remove all unported ones, and maybe look if there are any other important ones to cover}}}

--   `--unique` ensures that an Turker is only able to complete one assignment, thus ensuring each assignment is completed by a unique person.
+-   `mephisto.task.maximum_units_per_worker` ensures that an Turker is only able to complete one assignment, thus ensuring that each assignment is completed by a unique person.
--   `--unique-qual-name <name>` lets you use the above functionality across more than one task.
-Workers will only be able to complete a task launched with this flag for a given &lt;name&gt; once.
--   `--allowed-conversations <num>` prevents a Turker from entering more than &lt;num&gt; conversations at once (by using multiple windows/tabs).
+-   `mephisto.task.allowed_concurrent` prevents a Turker from entering more than a certain number of conversations at once (by using multiple windows/tabs).
 This defaults to 0, which is unlimited.
--   `--count-complete` only counts completed assignments towards the num\_conversations requested.
-This may lead to more conversations being had than requested (and thus higher costs for instances where one Turker disconnects and we pay the other) but it ensures that if you request 1,000 conversations you end up with at least 1,000 completed data points.
--   `--max-connections` controls the number of HITs can be launched at the same time.
-If not specified, it defaults to 30; 0 is unlimited.
--   `--max-time` sets a maximum limit in seconds for how many seconds per day a specific worker can work on your task.
-Data is logged to `working_time.pickle`, so all runs on the same machine will share the daily work logs.
+-   `mephisto.task.assignment_duration_in_seconds` sets a maximum limit for how long a specific worker can work on your task.

--   `--max-time-qual` sets the specific qualification name for the max-time soft block.
-Using this can allow you to limit worker time between separate machines where `working_time.pickle` isn't shared
+See the [crowdsourcing README](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing#mturk-specific-task-configuration) for some more commonly used command-line flags.

 Reviewing Turker's Work
 -----------------------